Early takeaways from Ontario igaming

 As Ontario makes up nearly 40% of the total Canadian population, it was bound to be an enticing market for operators and affiliates.
 A few months in and the race to connect with this massive audience continues.
 Operators are flocking in, presenting a major opportunity for affiliates.
 By following the rules outlined by the government gaming regulator, establishing strong relationships with operators and emphasising the positives of the expanded Ontarian igaming market, affiliates will ensure they are taking full advantage of this burgeoning space.

-Geoffrey Smorong is VP, Operations for Paysafe’s Income Access.
-A driven leader with 10 years of experience in igaming and Affiliate Management, he’s been an important contributor to Income Access since 2012, when he started on the team as an Account Manager.
+Geoffrey Smorong is VP of operations for Paysafe’s Income Access.
+A driven leader with 10 years of experience in igaming and affiliate management, he has been an important contributor to Income Access since 2012, when he started on the team as an account manager.

 Don’t miss our Ontario-focused sessions on Day 1 of next month’s iGB Live! event in Amsterdam.
 On 6 July at 12:50, an expert panel will explore how operators and affiliates are applying lessons learned in other bonus-restricted markets, followed at 14:20 by a presentation from leading digital marketing agency Receptional providing actionable insights based on their research into the early days of the sports betting market.
 You can find more information about the programme here and register here.